jackw01/led-control/README.md

 ```

 ## Features
+* Lightweight responsive web interface works on both desktop and mobile devices
 * Supports cheap and readily available WS281x and SK6812 LED strips, strings, and arrays
 * Capable of achieving up to 240 FPS on 60 LEDs and 100 FPS on 150 LEDs with low-end hardware (Raspberry Pi Zero)
+* Web backend written in Python using the [Flask](https://github.com/pallets/flask) web framework
+* Color conversions, color correction, and final rendering steps are done in a C extension module for maximum performance

-## Animation Scripting
+## Animation Editing
 Animation patterns are defined as Python functions.
 The LEDControl web interface allows editing and creation of patterns using a subset of Python.
-Scripts are compiled using [RestrictedPython](https://github.com/zopefoundation/RestrictedPython) and run with a restricted set of builtin functions and global variables.
+Patterns are compiled using [RestrictedPython](https://github.com/zopefoundation/RestrictedPython) and run with a restricted set of builtin functions and global variables.
 This should prevent filesystem access and code execution, but the scripting system **should not be considered completely secure** and the web interface **should not be exposed to untrusted users**.

 ### Pattern Function Guide
 Each animation frame, the pattern function is called once per LED/pixel with time, position, and previous state as inputs to determine the next color of that pixel.